zeldamods/radar/README.md

 Run build.ts to generate a map database before starting the server for the first time.

-    ts-node build.ts -a ../botw/Actor -e ../botw/EcoSystem
+    ts-node build.ts -a ../botw/Actor

-This assumes the `botw` directory contains the YAML and BECO data files from https://github.com/leoetlino/botw
+This assumes the `botw` directory contains the YAML data files from https://github.com/leoetlino/botw